aryn-ai/sycamore/docs/source/tutorials/sycamore_data_prep_local.md

 )
 ```

 5. Next, we want to convert each element of a document into a top/parent level document.
-Additionally, we also want to generate embeddings for these documents.
-We will use the explode and embed transform respectively to achieve this.
+Additionally, we also want to generate sketches and embeddings for these documents.
+We will use the explode, sketch and embed transforms respectively to achieve this.

 ```python
 from sycamore.transforms.embed import SentenceTransformerEmbedder